 - Carrying a source of fast-acting glucose at all times

-- Learn about new management tools: talk with your diabetes healthcare team about any new developments that might help you cope with lows and high
+Learn about new management tools: talk with your diabetes healthcare team about any new developments that might help you cope with lows and highs.

 Diabetes management is difficult for everyone.
 Feeling anxious is natural and anxiety disorders are common.
 However, there are tools available to help you manage your anxiety.
 There are also supportive and understanding healthcare professionals, including psychotherapists, who understand the difficulties you’re facing and help you deal with them.